luminus-framework/luminus/resources/public/md/html_templating.md

 Hiccup uses standard Clojure data structures to represent its templates.
 On top of that, Hiccup provides a rich API of helper functions for generating common HTML elements.

-Luminus also packages [Clabango](https://github.com/danlarkin/clabango) as it provides a more familiar templating expereince for newcomers.
+Luminus also packages [Selmer](https://github.com/yogthos/Selmer) as it provides a more familiar templating expereince for newcomers.

 You can choose to use either templating engine or combine them.
 Alternatively, you can choose to use a different templating engine alltogether.
-Two popular options are [Enlive](https://github.com/cgrand/enlive) and [Stencil](https://github.com/davidsantiago/stencil).
+A couple of popular options are [Enlive](https://github.com/cgrand/enlive) and [Stencil](https://github.com/davidsantiago/stencil).

-## HTML Templating Using Clabango
+## HTML Templating Using Selmer

-Clabango is a Clojure implementation of the [Django template language](https://docs.djangoproject.com/en/1.4/topics/templates/).
+Selmer is a Clojure implementation of the [Django template language](https://docs.djangoproject.com/en/1.4/topics/templates/).
 If you're familiar with Django or similar templating languages such as [Smarty](http://www.smarty.net/) or [CheetahTemplate](http://www.cheetahtemplate.org/), you should feel right at home.

 ### Creating Templates

-By design, Clabango separates the presentation logic from the program logic.
+By design, Selmer separates the presentation logic from the program logic.
 The templates are simply HTML files with additional template tags.
 Let's take a look at a an example template below: